-1. A circuit based network comprising a plurality of Nodes interconnected by Links, wherein:
+1. A network comprising a plurality of Nodes interconnected by Links, wherein:

-- (a) each Node is assigned a set of one or more coordinate labels, each representing a path comprising one or more Links or other Nodes; - (b) each coordinate label is unique to the Node to which it is assigned; - (c) a path between a first Node and a second Node being determined from one of said coordinate labels associated with said first Node and one of said coordinate labels associated with said second Node; and

-(d) said network is configured according to said path.
+- (a) each Node is assigned a set of one or more coordinate labels, each representing a path comprising one or more Links or other Nodes; - (b) each coordinate label is unique to the Node to which it is assigned; - (c) a path between a first Node and a second Node being determined from one of said coordinate labels associated with said first Node and one of said coordinate labels associated with said second Node; and - (d) a pair of said Nodes that are connected by said Links stores the set of one or more coordinate labels corresponding to the other Node of said pair of Nodes.